When You Should Change Forex Brokers — And When You Shouldn't

 When Changing Is Rational

-Changing brokers becomes rational when:
+Changing brokers becomes rational when four conditions converge:

 Avoiding the Blame Cycle

 A mature approach recognises that performance emerges from interaction between strategy design, execution environment, cost structure, and behavioural discipline.
-Separating these variables reduces unnecessary switching and unnecessary self-criticism.
+These variables are separable.
+Each can be evaluated independently.
+Each has different solutions.

 Final Perspective